nl253/Notes/Software-Engineering/QA/quality-assurance.md

 ## Verification & Validation

-The goal of V & V is the establish confidence that the system is fit for purpose.
+The goal of Verification & Validation (V & V) is the establish confidence that the system is fit for purpose.
 The level of confidence required for the release depends on what the system is indented to do.
 If it is about managing people's lives, for instance, then it critical that the software is thoroughly tested in advance using all possible techniques.
 This would not be as important when the product is supposed to be a prototype.

-**Validation** is intended to ensure a product, service, or system results in a product, service, or system that meets the operational needs of the user.

-**Verification** is intended to check that a product, service, or system meets a set of design specifications.

-In the development phase, verification procedures involve performing special tests to model or simulate a portion, or the entirety, of a product, service or system, then performing a review or analysis of the modeling results.

-In the post-development phase, verification procedures involve regularly repeating tests devised specifically to ensure that the product, service, or system continues to meet the initial design requirements, specifications, and regulations as time progresses.

-It is a process that is used to evaluate whether a product, service, or system complies with regulations, specifications, or conditions imposed at the start of a development phase.
-Verification can be in development, scale-up, or production.

-This is often an internal process.

 Apart from testing V & V may include:

 -   inspections
 -   code reviews
 -   static code analysis such as cyclomatic complexity or dependency analysis

+### Validation

+Is intended to ensure a product, service, or system results in a product, service, or system that meets the operational needs of the user or client.

+This may be done using client acceptance testing.

+### Verification

+It is a process that is used to evaluate whether a product, service, or system complies with regulations, specifications, or conditions imposed at the start of a development phase.

+In the post-development phase, verification procedures involve regularly repeating tests devised specifically to ensure that the product, service, or system continues to meet the initial design requirements, specifications, and regulations as time progresses.

+This is often an internal process.

+### Functional vs Non-functional requirements

+#### Functional requirements

+are about what the system is supposed to do.
+E.g. the system shall enable it's users to access their accounts.

+#### Non-functional requirements

+are about what the system is supposed to be like.

+E.g. the system will be user-friendly.

+Describe aspects of the system that do not specifically provide user functionality but are required to support delivery of the functions.

+-   Their implementation may require additional functional requirements to be made.
+-   Examples include product requirements, such as:

+    -   Response Times
+    -   Storage capacity
+    -   Security

+Other non-functional constraints that may affect a system might also
+include:

+-   External considerations such as legal, ethical or regulatory requirements.
+-   How the users and developers organise/ons work, e.g. in an open plan office (confidentiality), using prescribed development tools, languages, frameworks, etc.
+-   Non-functional requirements often affect the overall system architecture.

+### Static vs Dynamic

+**Dynamic techniques**

+- are V & V methods that require to run the program.
+- Dynamic and static techniques go hand in hand.

+**Static techniques**

+- V & V methods that don't require to run the program.
+- If it's not necessary you should avoid running the system -- static techniques are *safer*.

 ### Testing